iOS 15: What Parents Need to Know About The New iOS Update

 The Photos app analyzes the contents of your photos more than ever.
 You can now search for not only people or locations, but also for things that may appear in an image.
 For example, you could search for a photo in your library containing a bird.
 By typing in a contact name, you can also search based on who sent you an image.

-To learn about every single change that’s coming, you can read Apple’s announcement article.
+To learn about every single change that’s coming along with saying on top of iOS parental controls, you can read Apple’s announcement article.
 Just make sure you’re fully caffeinated before diving in — it’s a long one.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.